AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 heathen writers declare that the doctrine was invented to awe and control the multitude.

-**Polybius** writes: "Since the multitude is ever fickle...there is no other way to keep them in order but by fear of the invisible world; on which account our ancestors seem to me to have acted judiciously when they contrived to bring into the popular belief these notions of the gods and of the infernal regions.\"
+Polybius writes: "Since the multitude is ever fickle...there is no other way to keep them in order but by fear of the invisible world; on which account our ancestors seem to me to have acted judiciously when they contrived to bring into the popular belief these notions of the gods and of the infernal regions.\"

-**Seneca** says: \"Those things which make the infernal regions terrible, the darkness, the prison, the river of flaming fire, the judgment seat, etc., are all a fable.\"
+Seneca says: \"Those things which make the infernal regions terrible, the darkness, the prison, the river of flaming fire, the judgment seat, etc., are all a fable.\"

-**Livy** declares that Numa invented the doctrine, "a most efficacious means of governing an ignorant and barbarous populace."
+Livy declares that Numa invented the doctrine, "a most efficacious means of governing an ignorant and barbarous populace."

-**Strabo** writes: "The multitude are restrained from vice by the punishments the gods are said to inflict upon offenders...for it is impossible to govern the crowd of women and all the common rabble by philosophical reasoning: these things the legislators used as scare-crows to terrify the childish multitude.\"
+Strabo writes: "The multitude are restrained from vice by the punishments the gods are said to inflict upon offenders...for it is impossible to govern the crowd of women and all the common rabble by philosophical reasoning: these things the legislators used as scare-crows to terrify the childish multitude."

 Similar language is found in Dionysius Halicarnassus, Plato, and other writers.
-History records nothing more distinctly than that the Greek and Roman Pagans borrowed of the Egyptians, and that some of the early Christians unconsciously absorbed, or studiously appropriated, the doctrines of the Egyptians, Greeks and Romans concerning post-mortem punishment, and gradually corrupted the \"simplicity that is in Christ\"[^123] by the inventions of antiquity, as from the same sources the Jews at the time of Christ had already corrupted their religion.[^124] What more natural than that the small reservoir of Christian truth should be contaminated by the opinions that converts
+History records nothing more distinctly than that the Greek and Roman Pagans borrowed of the Egyptians, and that some of the early Christians unconsciously absorbed, or studiously appropriated, the doctrines of the Egyptians, Greeks and Romans concerning post-mortem punishment, and gradually corrupted the "simplicity that is in Christ"[^123] by the inventions of antiquity, as from the same sources the Jews at the time of Christ had already corrupted their religion.[^124] What more natural than that the small reservoir of Christian truth should be contaminated by the opinions that converts